fis2021/Cooking-Recipes-Application/README.md

 ## Junior Chef
 A Junior Chef can save his favourite recipes to view them later.

-He can also see his list of saved recipes, having the ability to add or remove recipes from it.

 ## Head Chef
 A Head Chef can create new recipes.
 They are added to the recipe list.

+He can modify his own recipes but doing so resets the raiting.

-He can also check his own recipes to see how well they are doing (by their rating and comments of other Chefs).
+He can also check his own recipes to see how well they are doing (by their ratings from other Chefs).

 ## Issue Tracking
 For the purpose of demonstrating a complete Agile Workflow, we